Safeguarding Policy

 • Promote a culture which makes the school a safe place to learn.

-This Safeguarding Policy applies to all Governors, employees (including supply and peripatetic staff), volunteers and people using the school.
+This Safeguarding Policy applies to all governors, employees (including supply and peripatetic staff), volunteers and people using the school.
 They must all acknowledge that:

 • All staff and volunteers are made aware that they should report any concerns about safeguarding practice or any concerns about staff to the Headteacher (or Chair of Governors if concern regards the Headteacher) or to the Local Authority Designated Officer (LADO) or Ofsted.